blue-lotus-lab/LibExtentions/Teach/ZK-Morph.md

 ## License

 This smart contract is licensed under the MIT + GNU-GPL3 Dual Licenses, granting users the freedom to use, modify, and distribute the code.

+## Ask
+Did this solution better or ECDS solutions (like merkle-proof, signing message)?
+- Only things matter the scope of usecase!